 The Data Fetcher request will run, and the Response field mapping modal will open.
 This is where you can specify which fields to import from the OpenAI API and how they map to fields in Airtable.

-Set the 'Result' field to map to your Existing field of 'Description' and click 'Save & Run'.
+Set the 'Message' field to map to your existing 'Description' field and click 'Save & Run'.

 Data Fetcher will now run the GPT-3 Airtable integration.
 In your output table, you'll see that short descriptions describing each company have been generated using AI and added to the 'Description' field.

-Choose a plan from the different options depending on your needs and enter your payment details.
+Select a plan to suit you and enter your payment details.